dmhendricks/file-icon-vectors/README.md

 </style>
 ```

-If you prefer, you may also use `.fiv-size-md`, `.fiv-size-lg` and `.fiv-size-xl` to modify the icon sizes.
+If you prefer, you may also use `.fiv-size-md`, `.fiv-size-lg` and `.fiv-size-xl` to modify the icon sizes:

 ```
 <span class="fiv-viv fiv-icon-pdf fiv-size-lg"></span>